-- £30,000 loans for businesses.
-There are specialist lenders for businesses, too, and it’s likely you’ll need to go through them if you’re pumping money into one, as most personal loans explicitly forbid you from using the funds to support a business.
+There are specialist lenders for businesses, and it’s likely you’ll need to go through them if you’re pumping money into one, as most personal loans explicitly prohibit the use of loan funds to support a business.

 How to compare £30,000 loans